-Previously, Lee worked for the Vermont Energy Investment Center as a PR Project Manager, and at Eni USA in their Washington DC International Relations Office on international affairs and government relations.
-She also worked for the EU delegation to the US as a trainee on transportation, energy, and environmental policy issues.
+Previously, Lee worked for the Vermont Energy Investment Cooperation, and at Eni USA in their Washington DC International Relations Office on international affairs and government relations.
+She also worked for the EU Delegation to the US as a trainee on transportation, energy, and environmental policy issues.
 Before working in the energy field, Lee was a journalist reporting for multiple outlets reporting from Germany, Italy, Tanzania and Hong Kong.
 She has a Master of Arts in International Affairs & Economics with majors in Energy, Resources & Environment and Political Economy from Johns Hopkins University’s School of Advanced International Studies (SAIS).
 Originally from Germany, she speaks German, French and Italian.